SuperOfficeDocs/superoffice-docs/docs/api/documents/services/update.md

 so.topic: howto
 so.category: document
 so.area: api-services
-keywords: document, API, services, document agent, DocumentAgent.CreateTempFile, IDocumentAgent.GetDocumentStream, IDocumentAgent.SetDocumentStream
+keywords: document, API, services, document agent, DocumentAgent.CreateTempFile, DocumentAgent.GetDocumentStream, DocumentAgent.SetDocumentStream
 ---

 # How to update a document in SO_ARC